somu-sartungi10/somu-sartungi10/README.md

 # Education & Bootcamp

-- 🎓 Completed High School from Kalika Manavgyan
+- 🎓 Completed High School from Kalika Manavgyan Higher Secondry School
-- 💻 Completed Web Design and Development Bootcamp from HUB.IT & Solution
+- 💻 Completed Web Design and Development Bootcamp from HUB.IT & Solution Nepal

 # What I'm up to 🔥